Last modified: July 19, 2017

 Please don’t “spam” through our Slack as none of our users like it.
 Spam is a post or a series of posts where the content is primarily solicitation, nonsense, overly short/long, or off-topic.
 Posts, where the content is not hand-crafted or is too generic/useless, may also be considered spam.
 Spam accounts are user accounts which post spam content or are created in series to secure access to the site and its privileges, or both.
 Spam posts and accounts may be automated or manual.

-We realize spam can be hard to define in some cases, so we will rely on the community or moderators to identify and flag it and handle it appropriately.
+We realize spam can be challenging to define in some cases, so we will rely on the community or moderators to identify and flag it and handle it appropriately.
 Obvious spam posts should be promptly deleted; non-obvious spam may be flagged for review.
 Users are encouraged to flag posts as spam to help bring them to a moderator’s attention.

 Not all spam posts are by spam users.
 For example, a legitimate user account may be compromised.
 If a moderator notices a reputable user account posting spam, the spam post(s) should be deleted immediately, and the user notified.
 If spam posts continue, the account may be suspended until the user can regain control of their account.